reeb-2000/Audio-Deepfake-Detection/README.md

 In our own experiments, we got a validation accuracy of 84.62%.

 Why it’s worth looking into:
-Straightforward, easy to understand and implement Quick to train and deploy
+Straightforward, easy to understand and implement, Quick to train and deploy,
 Works well for distinguishing real from synthetic audio clips

 Limitations:
-The results depend a lot on how we set the spectrogram parameters May not generalize well across every kind of AI-generated voice
+The results depend a lot on how we set the spectrogram parameters, May not generalize well across every kind of AI-generated voice